 Identity Provider Settings

-The Identity Provider Settings page lets you modify the connection between Adcyma and your external identity provider (for example, Microsoft Entra ID).
+The Identity Provider Settings page lets you modify the connection between Adcyma and your external identity provider.
 These settings were configured during initial setup, so you'll mostly use this page to update credentials, change configurations, or troubleshoot connectivity.

 Current Settings Overview